BLM Grassroots Santa Clarita Valley

 QUEER AFFIRMING

-We make our spaces family-friendly and enable parents to fully participate with their children.
-We dismantle the patriarchal practice that requires mothers to work “double shifts” so that they can mother in private even as they participate in public justice work.
+We make our spaces family-friendly, allowing parents to fully engage with their children while supporting the abolitionist agenda.
+By dismantling the patriarchal practice that forces mothers to work 'double shifts,' we enable them to mother in private, even as they actively participate in the public justice work of the Black freedom movement and strengthen community power.

 QUEER AFFIRMING